Track mileage automatically

 - FAQ

-HMRC has updated the advisory fuel rates (AFRs) for the first quarter of 2026, applicable from 1 March 2026 until 1 June 2026.
+HMRC has updated the advisory fuel rates (AFRs) for the second quarter of 2026, applicable from 1 June 2026 until 1 September 2026.
 Advisory fuel rates are calculated based on engine size and type of fuel (petrol, LPG, diesel, electric).

 The AFRs help employers reimburse employees fairly when they use a company car for business travel.

 You’ll find the current rates below.
 HMRC reviews the rates four times a year to reflect changes in fuel and electricity prices.
-We will keep revising the article throughout the year to update you on any changes in June, September, and December.
+We will keep revising the article throughout the year to update you on further changes, next in September and December.

 | Engine size (cc) | Petrol | LPG |